 Direct COVID-19 Response

-- The school will facilitate distance learning for any student who needs to self-isolate due to symptoms of illness, COVID-19 exposure, or COVID-19 diagnosis and is physically well enough to participate.
+- The school will facilitate distance learning beginning on the second full day of absence for any student who needs to self-isolate due to symptoms of illness or COVID-19 diagnosis, and who is physically well enough to participate.

-- The school will follow the most recent version of the Maryland State Decision Aid: Exclusion and Return for Persons with COVID-19 Symptoms and Close Contacts in Child Care, Schools, and Youth Camps, along with direct and specific guidance from the Montgomery County Health Department, to determine when an exposed or symptomatic individual should be excluded from school.
+- The school will follow the most recent version of the MDH/MSDE Guidance for COVID-19 Symptoms, Isolation, and Quarantine, along with direct and specific guidance from the Montgomery County Health Department and the Maryland State Communicable Diseases Summary, to determine when a symptomatic individual should be excluded from school.

-- If a suspected positive or confirmed COVID-19 case occurs within our community, the school will inform the community and appropriate authorities, including the Board of Health, taking into account local, state, and federal privacy regulations.
-The school will comply with all guidance and instructions from public authorities, which may include but are not limited to: monitoring health conditions of exposed students, contact tracing, a temporary closure of the school for cleaning, and/or a period of distance learning for one or more classes.
+- If a suspected positive or confirmed COVID-19 case occurs within our community, the school will inform exposed individuals and appropriate authorities, including the Montgomery County Department of Health and Human Services, taking into account local, state, and federal privacy regulations.
+The school will comply with all guidance and instructions from public authorities, which may include but are not limited to: required masking, monitoring health conditions of exposed students, contact tracing, a temporary closure of the school for cleaning, and/or a period of distance learning for one or more classes.

 Travel